Federal Aviation Administration (FAA), DOT.

 Many airports already have hazard identification processes in place to ensure part 139 compliance.
 For example, part 139 currently requires an airport operator to conduct a daily inspection, unless otherwise stated in the FAA-approved ACM.

 A certificate holder could use hazard reports obtained through the airport's safety reporting system, which is detailed later in this discussion.
-The airport also would keep track of incidents and accidents occurring in the airport's movement and non-movement areas to identify potential operational hazards.
+The airport also would keep track of Start Printed Page 62013incidents and accidents occurring in the airport's movement and non-movement areas to identify potential operational hazards.
 Many airports already track incidents and accidents in the movement area.

 One of the most important aspects of hazard identification is systematically documenting and tracking potential hazards.
 This documented data allows meaningful analysis of operational safety-related trends on the airfield and of overall airport system safety.